Incentivizing Quality Text Generation via Statistical Contracts: Experiments/Empirical Evaluation

 \paragraph{Model verbosity.} Calculation of the per-token inference costs are not complete without an analysis of the response length produced by the various models. \Cref{tab:model_verbosity} shows the average verbosity (output length) of the 3 Llama models on the single-turn prompts in the MT-bench evaluation set.
 Since the values are of the same order of magnitude, we simplify and assume that the choice of model does not influence the verbosity, and therefore we do not include this in our cost calculations.

-\paragraph{Current market pricing schemes} As alluded to in the paper introduction, current market pricing schemes for LLM generation involve \emph{pay-per-token} rates for which the user pays regardless of the response quality.
-For open-sourced models such as \ModelName{Llama2}, there exist API services to run model inference, such as AWS and Microsoft Azure.
-Alternatively, some pricing schemes behave as threshold contracts: an unsatisfied user may request from the API to regenerate a response free of charge, and hence will only pay if the response quality is above some threshold.
-For this reason threshold contracts can offer a "satisfaction guarantee" while retaining a simple form.
+\paragraph{Current market pricing schemes} As described in \Cref{sec:intro}, current market pricing schemes for LLM generation involve \emph{pay-per-token} rates for which the user pays regardless of the response quality.
+For open-source models such as \ModelName{Llama2}, there exist API services to run model inference, such as AWS and Microsoft Azure.
+In other scenarios, some pricing schemes behave as threshold contracts: an unsatisfied user may request from the API to regenerate a response free of charge, and hence will only pay if the response quality is above some threshold.
+For this reason threshold contracts can offer a ``satisfaction guarantee'' while retaining a simple form.